-Norwegian Joy is a new cruise ship being built by Meyer Werft shipyard in Papenburg, Germany, for Norwegian Cruise Line (NCL).
-It is the 12th ship being constructed by Meyer Werft for the company.
+Norwegian Joy is a new cruise ship built by Meyer Werft shipyard in Papenburg, Germany, for Norwegian Cruise Line (NCL).
+It is the 12th ship constructed by Meyer Werft for the company.

-Previously named Norwegian Bliss, the ship is the sister vessel for Norwegian Escape and is the second to be built in the Breakaway PLUS class of cruise ships.
+Previously named Norwegian Bliss, it is the sister ship of the Norwegian Escape and the second in the Breakaway PLUS class of cruise ships.

-Norwegian Joy is NSL’s first ever cruise ship oriented towards Chinese guests, and will be based in Shanghai and Tianjin.
+Norwegian Joy is NSL’s first ever cruise ship aimed at Chinese guests, based in Shanghai and Tianjin.

-A keel-laying ceremony took place in April 2016.
-The ship's maiden voyage is scheduled for mid-2017.
+A keel-laying ceremony took place in April 2016 and the ship embarked on its maiden voyage in June 2017.

-The vessel will offer accommodation for 3,900 guests.
-It will feature an exclusive, luxury complex named the Haven, which can only be accessed with a personalised key.
+The vessel offers accommodation for 3,900 guests.
+It features an exclusive, luxury complex named the Haven, with exclusive private access.

-The Haven complex will feature a personal butler service, priority access to entertainment and dining, an enclosed courtyard, an observation deck offering a 180° view, gourmet canapés and premium beverages, and 74 suites.
+The Haven complex features personal butler service, priority access to entertainment and dining, an enclosed courtyard, an observation deck offering a 180° view, gourmet canapés and premium beverages, along with 74 suites.

-A new accommodation category, the first at sea concierge level, will also be available aboard the vessel.
-Concierge staterooms will feature larger balcony rooms with en-suite amenities and a private bar, as well as a dedicated concierge service.
+A new accommodation category, the first at sea concierge level, is also available aboard the vessel.
+The staterooms feature larger balconies with en-suite amenities and a private bar, as well as a dedicated concierge service.

-Other accommodation will include mini-suite, balcony, ocean view and interior staterooms.
+Other accommodation facilities include the mini-suite, balcony, ocean view and interior staterooms.

-The top deck will provide a two-level competitive racetrack, the first ever to be featured on a cruise ship.
-The venue will also offer an open-air laser tag course.
+The top deck provides a two-level competitive racetrack, the first ever to be featured on a cruise ship.
+The venue also offers an open-air laser tag course.

-Galaxy Pavilion on Norwegian Joy will offer interactive video walls and hovercraft bumper cars.
-It will also provide three interactive dark ride simulators, which will provide real-time 3D graphics, 360° surround sound, and multi-sensory special effects.
+Galaxy Pavilion on Norwegian Joy offers interactive video walls and hovercraft bumper cars.
+It also provides three interactive dark ride simulators, which provide real-time 3D graphics, 360° surround sound, and multi-sensory special effects.

-The pavilion will also include a Star Wars™ Battle Pod™ video game, six Xbox console stations and state-of-the-art virtual optic experiences, in addition to two multi-storey, high-speed Double Aqua Loop slides.
-A park with a pool and chaise lounges will also be built for the vessel.
+The pavilion also includes a Star Wars™ Battle Pod™ video game, six Xbox console stations and state-of-the-art virtual optic experiences, in addition to two multi-storey, high-speed Double Aqua Loop slides.
+A park with a pool and chaise lounges is also available aboard the vessel.

-The ship will provide a high-speed Wi-Fi connection, as well as the fleet’s largest retail area, which will feature duty-free shops and high-end international brands.
+The ship provides a high-speed Wi-Fi connection, as well as the fleet’s largest retail area, which features duty-free shops and high-end international brands.

-Norwegian Joy will be powered by five MAN diesel engines and two ABB Azipod XO electric propulsion systems.
-The engines will be equipped with five exhaust-emission treatment units known as scrubbers, which will ensure eco-friendly cruising.
+Norwegian Joy is powered by five MAN diesel engines and two ABB Azipod XO electric propulsion systems.
+The engines are equipped with five exhaust-emission treatment units known as scrubbers, which ensure eco-friendly cruising.